minhaz1217/devops-notes/45. setting up pingme with discord for automated notification/README.md

 To setup [pingme](https://github.com/kha7iq/pingme) with discord so that I can send notification message to a channel after a long command finished running.

 # Steps
-### After finishing setting up pingme on the pc that you want to send the automated message from follow these steps.
+### After finishing setting up pingme on the pc that you want to send the automated message from, follow these steps.

 ### 1. At first go to [https://discord.com/developers/applications](https://discord.com/developers/applications) and login.